 You can call the Strong's number usage window in the following ways.

 - By tapping a Strong's number in the header of a Strong's lexicon balloon.

 - By using the "Strong's number usage" button in the header of a Dictionary window.

 - Verses where the specified Strong's number(s) occur.

 - Summary information on translation words used for the specified Strong's number(s).
-Using that summary, you can refine your search by tapping a particular word used the Bible translation for a Strong's number.
+Using that summary, you can refine your search by tapping a particular word used the Bible module for a Strong's number.

 - Enter several Strong's numbers (space-separated) to search for their usage at once.
 You have a choice: to search for verses containing all the entered Strong's numbers or to search for any of the entered Strong's numbers in a verse.

 - When entering several Strong's numbers to search for, use a possibility to automatically enter all the cognate Strong's numbers for the first entered Strong's number.

 Dictionary nuancesYou can find the dictionary lookup feature in MyBible to be especially helpful if you will remember the following nuances:

 - MyBible analyzes your active dictionaries and tries to find a single best matching dictionary article.
 However, a result depends on the Current Dictionary, that is on a dictionary and a Strong's lexicon that you have explicitly selected from the dictionary window or from the dictionary balloon.
 Note that the Current Dictionary is marked by a check mark.